112 Degrees With No Water: Puerto Rican Hospitals Battle Life And Death Daily

 "Our emergency room is in bad condition in terms of the temperature," Morales says.
 "If you can install something next to the ER that would be excellent, with physicians, medications and supplies."

-As it turns out, both the Arecibo and Aguadilla hospitals are in the same boat—there's no air-conditioning, the emergency generators need maintenance, and the patients and staff are hot.
+As it turns out, both the Arecibo and Aguadilla hospitals are in the same boat —there's no air-conditioning, the emergency generators need maintenance, and the patients and staff are hot.

 After a tour, Stein promises to request some federal help, and the team files back out onto the sidewalk.